BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/README.md

 - [06.
 Download Mmojo Server from Hugging Face](06-Download-Mmojo-Server-from-Hugging-Face.md) - Option: You will download Mmojo Server from Hugging Face and install it.
 - [07.
 Copy Mmojo Server from Mmojo Share](07-Copy-Mmojo-Server-from-Mmojo-Share.md) - Option: You will copy a previously built Mmojo Server from your Mmojo Share and install it.
 - [08.
 Build Mmojo Server](08-Build-Mmojo-Server.md) - Option: You will build a Mmojo Server quickly.
 - [09.
-Start, Stop, Set Model](09-Start-Stop-Set-Model.md) - Run and quickly test Mmojo Server.
+Start, Stop, Choose Model](09-Start-Stop-Choose-Model.md) - Run and quickly test Mmojo Server.
   <br/><br/>

 **Get Started:** [01.
 Prerequisites](01-Prerequisites.md)